the Savior of the world before the ages,

 But everybody recognizes this as the arrival of a king and deliverer.
 They’re singing Psalm 117: “Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!”

 “Hosanna” is from verse 25 of that psalm: “O Lord, save now; O Lord, send now prosperity.
 Blessed is he who comes in the name of the Lord.”
 In Hebrew, that “Save now!” is הושיעה נא hôšîʿâ-nā; in Aramaic אושענא ʾōshaʿnā.
-They’re singing Osha na to a Man named Yehoshua: Singing “Save now!” to the man named “The Lord is Savior.”
+They’re singing Osha na to a Man named Yehoshua: Singing “Save now!” to the One named “The Lord is Savior.”

 The people welcome the King who raised Lazarus from the dead, but the religious establishment know that besides “Blessed is he who comes in the name of the Lord,” that psalm includes the scandalous line, “The stone which the builders rejected has become the cornerstone.”